Skip to content

 }

-For each [GenerateInterpolatorSystem] method, the source generator creates:
+For each [GenerateInterpolatorSystem] method, the source generator produces:

-• A Burst-compiled IJobFor system that runs during variable update, iterating all entities with the component and blending previous → current using your function
+• An ISystem with a nested Burst-compiled job that runs during the presentation phase, iterating entities with the component and blending previous → current via your function.

-• Only interpolate visual components — positions, rotations, scales, and colors that affect rendering.
+• Only interpolate visual components — positions, rotations, scales, colors.
 Don't interpolate gameplay state like health or ammo.

-• Use SetInterpolated() at creation — this ensures all three components start in sync with the same default and avoids a visual pop on the first frame.
+• Use SetInterpolated() at creation — keeps all three components in sync and avoids a first-frame visual pop.
+If you forget and the component has no default, Trecs throws.

-• Group interpolators by project — use a shared GroupName constant so a single Add{GroupName}() call registers everything.
+• Group interpolators by project — share a GroupName constant so one Add{GroupName}() registers everything.

-• Prefer nlerp over slerp for rotations — the angular delta between fixed frames is typically small enough that the difference is imperceptible, and nlerp is significantly cheaper.
+• Prefer nlerp over slerp for rotations — angular deltas between fixed frames are small enough that the difference is imperceptible, and nlerp is much cheaper.